jennyqsun/PSYCH239NNML_Project/README.md

 #### N200 Time Series
 Lastly we fed N200 times series data by channel to the CNN.
-The input shape was [119 x 500], meaning that there were 119 good channels and 500 time steps.
-The 500 second window was picked as the first 500ms after the onset of the stimulus.
+The input shape was [119 x 500], using individual EEG channels as input channels, or [1 x 500], using one single time series obtained by the SVD process described above.
+119 channel was selected as they were identified as good channels across all individuals.
+The 500 second window was picked as the 500ms following the onset of the stimulus.